Date of Award:

 Due to the high injection pressures the vertical hydraulic gradient has been reversed from downward to upward.
 However, due to the thick sequences of shale separating the disposal aquifers and the shallow aquifers the estimated time required for the disposal waters to migrate to the surface would be at least 2,000 years.
 I conclude that the saline waters produced from the Ferron Sandstone are being safely sequestered in deeply buried, extensive and geologically-sealed aquifers.

 Randall, Kevin L., "A Geologic and Hydrochemical Investigation of the Suitability of Central Utah's Navajo Sandstone for the Disposal of Saline Process Water and CO2" (2009).
-All Graduate Theses and Dissertations.
-Paper 367.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+367.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .